IMAGINING THANKSGIVING IN A TUSCAN VINEYARD

 Vineyards always make me think about eternity.

 I thought it would be perfect to print those scriptures out and put them at each plate on our Thanksgiving tables.
-(I say the word “table” in the plural because we will be decorating three tables this year and probably have from 17 to 20 guest.)
+(I’m using the word “table” in the plural because we will be decorating three tables this year and probably have from 17 to 20 guest.)
 I want to give each person a card with this scripture passage written inside.
-I think it will be our prayer for dinner.
+This will be our prayer for dinner.

 My kitchen is not so large.
-Squeezing in that third table is going to be complicated; but we will look on this as a challenge instead of a set-back.
+Squeezing in that third table is going to be complicated.
+However, we will look on this as a challenge instead of a set-back.

 It doesn’t matter if the furniture is a little wonky as long as the company is excellent; right?